Information & Assistance

 The Friendly Phone Caller Program is one more way the Council on Aging is able to keep in touch with those in the Community who live alone or are alone during the day.
 This service would be provided at no charge to you.
 Your friendly phone caller would be one of our trained volunteers.
 For more information contact Allison Andrews, Volunteer Coordinator at 919-542-4512 ex.
 226.

 A nutritious noontime meal and community fellowship is provided daily, Monday through Friday, at both Senior Centers.
 You may sign up to join us for lunch for an optional donation or $5.50 for guests.Call a day ahead to let us know if you are coming.

 Establish a regular exercise routine with low impact aerobics, Tai Chi, Yoga, and chair aerobics classes.
 Senior Centers house equipment including weight stations, treadmills, free weights and stationary bicycles.
-Membership is available to the general public aged 60 and older.
+Donation-based membership is available to the general public aged 60 and older.
 Tell us about yourself by clicking on the "Registration" button below, print and fill out the form and bring with you to your orientation.